rse/unix-under-windows/README.md

 2. **Start & Configure Docker Desktop**:<br/>
    Start and configure Docker Desktop.

-   > Rationale: for CLI access from within WSL, the Docker daemon API has to be exposed via TCP on localhost.
+   > Rationale: for CLI access from within WSL 1, the Docker daemon API has to be exposed via TCP on localhost.
+   > For WSL 2 Docker for Windows has a special type of integration which does not need this any longer.

    - *START* &rarr; `docker desktop` <kbd>RETURN</kbd>
    - *System Tray* &rarr; *Docker Desktop* &rarr; <kbd>RIGHT-CLICK</kbd> &rarr; *Settings* &rarr; *General* &rarr; *Expose daemon...*